Aatmaj-Zephyr/Learning-Python/Basic/Day 12/README.md

 ____

-😎 Your suggestions motivate me, so please please please let me know in the [comment section on dev.to](https://dev.to/aatmaj/learning-python-basic-course-day-12-basic-his repoalgorithms-1edc) if you this part or not.
+😎 Your suggestions motivate me, so please please please let me know in the [comment section on dev.to](https://dev.to/aatmaj/learning-python-basic-course-day-12-basic-algorithms-1edc) if you this part or not.
-🧐 And don't forget to like the post if you did. 😍 Follow me on github and star t
+🧐 And don't forget to like the post if you did. 😍 Follow me on github and star this repo